becodeorg/the-start-up-team-silver/README.md

 Lighthouse is used to measure how the website is performing and calculates a score out of 100.
 The results (in .html) of desktop and mobile versions of each page can be found in [Lighthouse-Results](lighthouse-results/) folder.

+To be able to render HTML files go and open the file on GitHub and prepend (copy before) this link: <https://htmlpreview.github.io/?>